 Others won’t use any divinatory tools, even dowsing rods, because they feel ‘uncomfortable’, or the researchers’ religious beliefs prohibit those practices.
 Don’t worry that you’re missing out on anything if you avoid the Tarot, etc.

-Here at Ghosts 101, I try to inform researchers about what works (and what’s not reliable) in our my research.
+At this website, I try to inform researchers about what works (and what’s not reliable) in my research.

 There are no tools and there is no training that you absolutely must have to be a successful ghost hunter.